Building hana-opensap-cloud-2020 Part 1: Introduction

 With the delivery of SAP HANA 2.0 SPS 05 and SAP HANA Cloud this year, we see many new features in both the underlying SAP HANA architecture and in the custom development aspects of SAP HANA native development.
-We also have a major new release of the SAP Cloud Application Programming Model and the beginnings of a switch over to the SAP Business Application Studio and/or Visual Studio Code as a a development tool.
+We also have a major new release of the SAP Cloud Application Programming Model and the beginnings of a switch over to the SAP Business Application Studio and/or Visual Studio Code as a development tool.

-With so much change, it seemed to be the perfect time to update some of the HANA native development learning materials.
+With so much change, it was the perfect time to update some of the HANA native development learning materials.
 In this blog series I want to pull together all the various learning materials and offer a textual-based walkthrough of some of the core concepts.
 This will hopefully tie together several pieces (openSAP courses, source samples, videos and tutorials — as well as these blog posts) into one flow for both those developers starting their journey in HANA end-to-end application development and for developers looking to update their existing skill sets.

 Where to Start?

 The first step is to understand what content is already out there for the SAP HANA native developer and what gaps we had as well.
 The starting point for most of the new content creation we’ve done recently was to build upon the last openSAP HANA software development course – the hana7 one:

 This course was launched in early 2019 and based upon HANA and XSA 2.0 SPS 03 (on premise and/or HANA, express edition).
 But most of the modern concepts were there in the course – HANA Deployment Infrastructure, micro-service/container-based development, etc. This course even used an early version of the SAP Cloud Application Programming model.
 For the concepts and architecture view, I still recommend that developers look at the content in this course (plus hana5 && hana6).